CondeNast/recipe_plugin/plugin/readme.txt

 = 1.3 =
 Feature update.
 Upgrade when the home page of your blog displays multiple recipe posts or to add a copyright/promotional statement and/or permalink to the print output.

+= 1.4 =
+Feature update.
+Upgrade to add an additional notes recipe field or for better control over image display in web and print.

 == Features that will be added in upcoming versions of the ZipList Recipe Plugin ==